 But a study conducted by researchers in March 2011 analyzed the impact of a 1,000 foot ban in New York City and St. Louis, and found that such a restriction would affect only 51 and 22 percent of retailers, respectively, and that a 350 foot ban on advertising near schools would have a nearly nonexistent affect in some parts of the country.
 While tobacco companies cited the percentage of land that would be off-limits under a 1,000 foot ban, the researchers found that the percentage of retailers affected would be much less.
 This map of the two cities shows the spatial analysis conducted to determine areas covered by the two different bans, and the affect it would have on retailers.

-Some states have been successful implementing such bans.
+Localities have been more successful in implementing policies that restrict how close to schools tobacco retailers can be located, which can be done through licensing or implemented as a stand-alone policy.
 Santa Clara County in California passed an ordinance in 2010 banning tobacco retailers from opening any new stores within 1,000 feet of a school or 500 feet of another retailer, in an attempt to reduce marketing near schoolchildren and overall density of advertising in the area.
-The ban has been in effect for less than a year, but has already served as a model for other communities looking to implement similar regulations.
-Encouragingly, in a 2011 survey of 600 California voters, 73% reported that they would support a ban on stores that sold tobacco within 1,000 feet of a school to reduce youth tobacco use.
+As a result, Santa Clara County saw reduction in density, proximity to schools, and number of tobacco retailers.
+Nearly one third of tobacco retailers in the unincorporated areas of the county, mostly non-traditional tobacco outlets, decided to end their tobacco sales as a result, 73% reported that they would support a ban on stores that sold tobacco within 1,000 feet of a school to reduce youth tobacco use.